NIO — NIO Inc.

 1. Key Financial Results and Metrics

-- Profitability: NIO achieved its first-ever quarterly profit with a GAAP operating profit of RMB 810 million and a non-GAAP operating profit of RMB 1.25 billion.
-Net profit was RMB 300 million, a significant turnaround from a loss of RMB 7.1 billion in Q4 2024.
+- Profitability: NIO achieved its first-ever quarterly profit with an operating profit of RMB 810 million and a net profit of RMB 300 million, compared to significant losses in the previous year.

-- Cash Flow: Positive operating and free cash flow were reported, ending the quarter with RMB 45.9 billion in cash and equivalents.
+- Cash Flow: Positive operating cash flow and free cash flow were reported for the second consecutive quarter, with total cash reserves at RMB 45.9 billion.

 2. Strategic Updates and Business Highlights

-- Product Launches: NIO plans to introduce several new models, including the ES9 flagship SUV and upgrades to existing models in 2026, aiming to strengthen its product lineup in the premium segment.
+- Product Launches: NIO plans to introduce the ES9 flagship SUV and upgrades to existing models in Q2 2026.
+The ONVO brand's L90 has become the best-selling large battery electric SUV.

 3. Forward Guidance and Outlook

-- Annual Growth Target: The company maintains a target for 40% to 50% year-over-year growth in vehicle deliveries for 2026, despite anticipated challenges in the broader auto industry.
+- Annual Growth Target: The company maintains a target for 40% to 50% year-over-year volume growth for 2026, despite challenges in the broader auto market.

 4. Bad News, Challenges, or Points of Concern

-- Market Conditions: The overall Chinese passenger vehicle market is expected to decline slightly, which may affect demand for NIO's products.
+- Market Conditions: The overall Chinese passenger vehicle market is expected to decline slightly, which could impact NIO's growth trajectory.

 5. Notable Q&A Insights